Every environment can be used with VR exposure therapy (CBT), Virtual Reality desensitization (EMDR) or Minfulness meditatons

 While trypanophobia can technically develop at any age, it is most common in young adults and children.
 It can be caused by a general fear of pain or injury, as well as a traumatic injection experience or a lack of understanding about the procedure.
 There are some cases where trypanophobia is also the symptom of a larger anxiety disorder – panic disorder, generalized anxiety disorder, etc.

-Why the fear of needles and syringes is so popular?
+Why is the fear of needles and syringes so popular?

 There are multiple reasons on why trypanophobia is so common for people: